MF366-Coding/WPlugZ-CLI/README.md

 - Bump to previous versions
 - Rebump versions
 - Use `remove` on dirs that don't have plugins (it actually erases non-plugin files so **be careful!!!!**)
+- Verify files that are not WriterClassic Plugin MANIFESTs (it doesn't do anything to the file but it's gonna show a lot of errors probably)